Paxos Trust Company: Crypto brokerage

-Paxos Standard
+Pax Dollar

-Paxos Standard (PAX), launched in September 2018, is one of the industry's first regulated stablecoins, tied to the U.S. dollar such that 1 PAX = 1 USD.
+Paxos Standard (PAX) that was renamed Pax Dollar (USDP), launched in September 2018, is one of the industry's first regulated stablecoins, tied to the U.S. dollar such that 1 PAX = 1 USD.

 PAX Gold

 PAX Gold (PAXG) is a digital asset backed by physical gold.
 Paxos Trust Company is the custodian for PAX Gold tokens and their associated physical gold bars.

 itBit

 ItBit is a digital asset exchange approved by the New York State Department of Finance to trade five digital assets: bitcoin (BTC), Ethereum (ETH), Bitcoin Cash, Litecoin (LTC), and PAX Gold (PAXG).

 Post-trade services

 Paxos provides post-trade automation services for precious metals and other trades.
 Services include automation of trade confirmations and settlement among multiple parties.

 Securities settlement service

 In October 2019, the SEC gave Paxos permission to establish a settlement service for stock trading.
 Credit Suisse and Société Générale were the first banks to sign on to use the service.
 Paxos announced it had settled a securities trade on a blockchain for the first time in February 2020.